-The Plant is located on the west bank of the Arkansas River, near Redfield in Jefferson County, Arkansas, as shown on FIGURE 1 (all figures are located in APPENDIX A).
+Entergy Arkansas, LLC (Entergy) operates the White Bluff Steam Electric Station, located on the west bank of the Arkansas River, near Redfield in Jefferson County, Arkansas, as shown on FIGURE 1 (all figures are located in APPENDIX A).
 The 3,400-acre site is situated on a bluff overlooking the relatively flat alluvial plain east of the Arkansas River.

-The Plant generates electricity through the combustion of coal and has been in operation since 1981.
+The plant generates electricity through the combustion of coal and has been in operation since 1981.
 Coal combustion by-products (residues) (CCRs) that are generated during the electrical generation process are disposed in the on-site landfill.
 The ash is generally segregated into two categories, "fly" and "bottom."

 Approximately 80% of the ash produced is classified as fly ash, which is derived from the boiler exhaust gas and is collected in electrostatic precipitators.
 The fly ash is composed of very fine particles similar to glass and has the consistency of a powder.
 Collected fly ash is pneumatically transferred to silos for short-term storage.
 A subcategory of the fly ash is known as economizer ash.
 This material is the coarsest fraction of the fly ash, which drops out before the electrostatic precipitators, and represents approximately 2% of the fly ash production.
-The Plant collects this material in a separate silo system.
+The plant collects this material in a separate silo system.